-Since the emergence of social media and smartphones, the working landscape has changed forever.
-For actors, it has meant a minefield of new platforms to master, content to create, and potential traps to ensnare ourselves in.
+For actors, social media can be a minefield of new platforms to master, content to create, and potential traps to ensnare ourselves in.

 But being an actor in the age of social media can also give you the freedom to control your own narrative, take charge of the content you want to put out, and make connections you previously had to rely on agents for.